RafaelVVolkmer/libmemalloc/README.md

 Files like .gitignore, .gitattributes, LICENSE, and README.md provide essential information for version control, project licensing, and user guidance, ensuring that the project is well-documented and properly managed.

 - **Build Automation:**
-The makefile facilitates an automated and consistent build process, which is crucial for collaboration, continuous integration, and efficient development workflows.
+The CMake facilitates an automated and consistent build process, which is crucial for collaboration, continuous integration, and efficient development workflows.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>